-Pinta Asunción Art Week took place over four consecutive editions, establishing itself as a key platform for contemporary art and culture in the city.
+Pinta Asunción Art Week took place over four consecutive editions (2022–2025), establishing itself as a key platform for contemporary art and culture in the city, and leaving a tangible mark on the local and regional scene.

 Diego Costa Peuser